DiscordKt/discordkt.github.io/docs/extending/Arguments.md

 The companion object for an ArgumentType is just syntactic sugar when using the argument.
 This companion object allows you to use an ArgumentType by name instead of having to invoke the constructor. `execute(IntegerArg)` instead of `execute(IntegerArg())`.

 ### Examples
 Examples are used primarily for help menus.
 When help is invoked on a command, an example from each ArgumentType is selected at random.
-The `generateExamples` function helps you generate relevant examples on the fly by exposing the CommandEvent.
+The `generateExamples` function helps you generate relevant examples on the fly using the CommandEvent.

 ### ArgumentResult
 Each ArgumentType must return an `ArgumentResult` that matches the type expected by the argument.
 So in this case, we use `ArgumentResult<Int>` as our return type.
 The actual return can either be `Success` or `Error`: